 75th Diamond Getaway Package

 Experience the very best at The Edgewater, Madison’s Place for the last 75 years!
 In honor of our diamond year, we’ve curated the finest amenities throughout our historic property.Book Now

 A walk through our 75 years of history.

-The Quisling Brothers begin construction on The Edgewater Hotel’s original Art Moderne tower on Lake Mendota.
+The Quisling Brothers begin construction by hiring architect Lawrence Monberg of Chicago to design The Edgewater Hotel’s original Art Moderne tower on Lake Mendota.
 The Quislings built two other buildings in the Mansion Hill District that share this distinctive design style: The Quisling Clinic and The Quisling Rooming House.
 All three buildings are significant historical structures in Madison and are located on Wisconsin Avenue.
 If you walk from The Edgewater to the state capitol building, you will encounter all three of these distinctive buildings on your stroll.

 Construction Completed, Augie Faulkner, a recent graduate of the University of Michigan Hotel Administration School becomes the first general manager of The Edgewater Hotel.
 Augie was renowned for his hospitality and conviviality—which is why we’ve named the hotel bar in his honor.